 Close Up is a nonprofit, nonpartisan education organization that educates and inspires young people to exercise the rights and accept the responsibilities of citizens in a democracy.
-Since 1971, Close Up has served over 900,000 students and teachers through experiential programs and classroom resources.
+Since 1971, Close Up has served nearly 1 million students and teachers through experiential programs and classroom resources.
 Close Up’s classroom resources provide the context, facts, and primary source documents to engage middle and high school classrooms in informed debate and discussion about pressing public policy issues.
 Ultimately, we seek to help young people better understand various viewpoints and come together to address shared challenges in their communities.

 If you are interested in talking about current issues with your students, you are in the right place.
-The best way to get familiar with these resources is to browse our libraries and request a free trial.
+The best way to get familiar with these resources is to browse our libraries and request a free preview.
 If you are teaching a specific course, grade level, or topic, please contact us at email@example.com!
 We have lessons that address a wide range of issues and themes, from specific policy debates (ex. immigration, health care, environment, etc.) to overarching questions about the role and structure of government.

 We would welcome the opportunity to help you preview the site and share more information with you about our Professional Development opportunities for teachers.

 You can experience the Close Up in Class library with a free preview account.

 Schools and teachers use Close Up in Class resources in a variety of ways.
 Some teach current issues utilizing the Public Policy In-Depth library as the main curriculum.
 Others use the libraries as a supplement to their Government, History, or English courses, selecting the discussion topics that are most relevant to their syllabus.

 Typically, the Public Policy In-Depth library fits best in a high school classroom, although some middle schools use these resources for in-depth Civics units.
 The Controversial Issues in the News library is available in two reading levels – middle school and high school, and is generally the best starting point for both a middle and high school classroom.